Newtonian-like gravity with variable $G$: Introduction

-Even though the discussion of a time varying $G$ has been introduced by Milne in 1935 \cite{1935rgws.book.....M}, the possibility of a variable gravitational coupling is usually attributed to Dirac, motivated by the supposed coincidence appearing when combining physical constants \cite{Dirac:1937ti, Dirac:1938mt}.
+Since the possible time variation of $G$ is well constrained by Lunar Laser Ranging experiments as being of order $\dot{G}/G \lesssim 10^{-13} yr^{-1}$ \cite{PhysRevLett.93.261101}, laboratory experiments are not designed to probe the time variation of $G$ on human time scales and, therefore, this is expected to occurs on cosmological time-scales.
+However, there many proposals for such dependence.
+Even though the discussion of a time varying $G$ has been introduced by Milne in 1935 \cite{1935rgws.book.....M}, the possibility of a variable gravitational coupling is usually attributed to a Dirac's discussion, motivated by a supposed coincidence appearing when combining some physical constants \cite{Dirac:1937ti, Dirac:1938mt}.
 Considering the ratio between the electric and gravitational forces at atomic scale, one has

 where $m_p$ and $m_e$ are the masses of proton and electron, respectively, $e$ is the fundamental electric charge and $\epsilon_0$ the vacuum permittivity.
 Defining an atomic time scale $t_A = e^2/4\pi\epsilon_0 m_e c^3 \sim 10^{-23}$\,s, and comparing it with the universe's age, associated with the Hubble constant such that $t_H = H_0^{-1} \sim 1,7\times 10^{17}$\,s, it is once again obtained,